tesseract-ocr/tessdoc/TrainingTesseract2.md

-# How to use the tools provided to train Tesseract for a new language.
+*How to use the tools provided to train Tesseract 2.x for a new language*

+**NOTE:** These instructions are for an older version of Tesseract.
+Training instructions for the current version (3.x) are [[here|TrainingTesseract]].

 # Introduction